 Changes in Scholarly Communication

-This OCLC Research Library Partnership activity will explore recent changes in modes and emphases of scholarly communication, changes which reflect a shifting center of gravity from the journal-centric model to alternatives (e.g., deposit in repositories for open access), the trend toward collaborations that disregard institutional boundaries, and scholars' embrace of social media.
-The initial investigation is a study of disciplinary repositories, focusing on sustainability.
+This OCLC Research Library Partnership activity is exploring recent changes in modes and emphases of scholarly communication, changes which reflect a shifting center of gravity from the journal-centric model to alternatives (e.g., deposit in repositories for open access), the trend toward collaborations that go beyond institutional boundaries, and scholars' embrace of social media.
+An initial project examined the sustainability of disciplinary repositories, an important component of the shared infrastructure supporting networked scholarship.
+A second project characterized the evolving scholarly record so that libraries can better understand their role in creating, curating and coordinating the process and products of research.

 Background